hapax/hapax.github.io/assets/eratosthenes.md

 date:  2020-08-06
 ---

-**August 6, 2020.** *Eratosthenes measured the radius of the earth using two data points: the shadow of a stick and a point of known latitude.
-During the equinox in March, I used two shadows to determine the radius of the earth and the latitude of Vancouver.*
+**August 6, 2020.** *Eratosthenes measured the size of the earth using three data points: two shadows and the distance between them.
+During the equinox in March, I performed a (much less elegant) version of the same experiment, and discuss my results.*

 Eratosthenes (276--195 BC) was head librarian at the Library of Alexandria, and one of the great thinkers of the ancient world.